If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 That’s when the sh!t really hits the fan – ha!

-Because children don’t come with instruction manuals, we wrote this toddler behavior series to help you navigate the challenging toddler years.
+Because children don’t come with instruction manuals, we wrote this toddler behavior series to help you navigate all the challenging behavior that comes along with these years.

-In this series, we offer up descriptions and examples of “normal” behavior for one-, two-, and three-year-olds, as well as discipline commandments and a variety of discipline strategies to help you deal with common problem areas.
-We also have specific articles (coming soon!) covering hitting/biting, sharing, and physical punishment.
+In this series, we offer up descriptions and examples of “normal” behavior (hint: it’s not all “good behavior,” lol) for one-, two-, and three-year-olds, as well as discipline commandments and a variety of discipline strategies to help you deal with common problem areas.
+We also have a specific article discussing physical punishment.

 Technology and Parenting